 Organization(s): National Fund for Medical Education, UCSF Center for Health Professions

 to Funding Your Community Health Initiative

-Establishes main steps to securing funding for a community health initiative, which are based on assessing needs, developing funding partnerships, and effectively applying for grant funding.
+Establishes the main steps to secure funding for a community health initiative, which are based on assessing needs, developing funding partnerships, and effectively applying for grant funding.